 1. The use of 5-ASA or glucocorticoids for maintenance treatment is not recommended.
 In some patients maintenance treatment can be avoided.

 2. If remission was achieved with glucocorticoids, maintenance treatment should be considered with azathioprine, mercaptopurine, or methotrexate.
+Biologics may be considered depending on local practice patterns and access.

-4. In case of relapse in the course of maintenance treatment with azathioprine or mercaptopurine, first make sure that the patient has been adherent to the prescribed regimen, and then consider switching to methotrexate or a biologic agent.
+4. In case of a relapse in the course of maintenance treatment with azathioprine or mercaptopurine, first make sure that the patient has been adherent to the prescribed regimen, and then consider switching to methotrexate or a biologic agent.

-5. If remission was achieved using infliximab, adalimumab, vedolizumab, or ustekinumab, the same drug should be used for maintenance therapy.
+5. If remission was achieved using infliximab, adalimumab, vedolizumab, ustekinumab, risankizumab, or upadacitinib, the same drug should be used for maintenance therapy.
 Episodic biologic use is likely a less effective strategy compared with regular scheduled use because of sensitization against the biologic.Evidence 7Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to indirectness.
 Rutgeerts P, Diamond RH, Bala M, et al. Scheduled maintenance treatment with infliximab is superior to episodic treatment for the healing of mucosal ulceration associated with Crohn's disease.
 Gastrointest Endosc.
 2006 Mar;63(3):433-42; quiz 464.
-PubMed PMID: 16500392.
+PMID: 16500392.
 Rutgeerts P, Feagan BG, Lichtenstein GR, et al. Comparison of scheduled and episodic treatment strategies of infliximab in Crohn's disease.
 Gastroenterology.
 2004 Feb;126(2):402-13.
-PubMed PMID: 14762776.
+PMID: 14762776.

 6. Discontinuation of azathioprine may be considered after 2 to 4 years of continuous complete remission.
 No sufficient data are available to define the duration of maintenance treatment with methotrexate or a biologic drug (our practice is to continue).